 "Double indemnity" is a term for when a life insurance policy doubles the payout in cases of accidental deaths.
 You can see where this is going.

 But this film doesn't just feature a dissatisfied wife who's planning to fake her partner's death—the insurance salesman is in on it, too!
-Walter Neff (Fred MacMurray) is beguiled into the scheme by femme fatale Phyllis Dietrichson (Barbara Stanwyck).
+Walter Neff (played by Fred MacMurray) is beguiled into the scheme by femme fatale Phyllis Dietrichson (played by Barbara Stanwyck).

 Double Indemnity is a landmark example of early film noir, utilizing psychosexual themes, high-contrast lighting, claustrophobic mise-en-scène, and criminal characters.